babelouest/ulfius/INSTALL.md

 If libjansson functions are disabled, `libjansson-dev` is no longer mandatory for install.

-To disable websocket implementation and avoid installing libssl, append the option `WEBSOCKETFLAG=-DU_DISABLE_WEBSOCKET` to the make command when you build Ulfius:
+To disable websocket implementation and avoid installing libgnutls, append the option `WEBSOCKETFLAG=-DU_DISABLE_WEBSOCKET` to the make command when you build Ulfius:

 ```shell
 $ make WEBSOCKETFLAG=-DU_DISABLE_WEBSOCKET